nf-core/oncoanalyser/docs/usage.md

 PATIENT1,PATIENT1,PATIENT1-T,tumor,dna,crai,/other/dir/PATIENT1-T.dna.cram.crai
 ```

-CRAMs should be of version ≤3.0 and have the [reference genome](#reference-data-urls) embedded.
-An example command for
+CRAMs should be of version ≤3.0, have the [reference genome](#reference-data-urls) embedded, and have NM tags
-converting a BAM to the appropriate CRAM format is:
+preserved.
+You can use the below template command to convert a BAM to a CRAM with the appropriate format:

 ```bash
 samtools view \